Wondering When to Submit FAFSA? Here’s Why Earlier Is Better

 1. Better Access to Aid

 Many states and schools have a first-come, first-served policy in regard to financial aid.
 The Department of Education gives out millions of dollars each year, but it is not an unlimited resource.
 The sooner the application is submitted, the better your chances are to qualify for free grant money and federal loan eligibility.
 File too late, and your student’s freshman year could be a bit costlier than you planned for.

 2. It’s Easier to Compare School Choices

 When you submit your FAFSA early, you increase your chances of being able to see your student’s estimated financial aid before the college decision deadline.
 If they are having trouble deciding between two schools, the amount of aid offered can make the choice easier.

 Don’t have all of your college applications in?
 You can still complete the FAFSA and add every school your student is considering, even if he or she hasn’t applied or been accepted yet.
 This will hold your family’s place in line for financial aid if they do get accepted.
 You can easily add or remove schools from your FAFSA as well.

 3. Less Stress to Deal With

 Senior year is typically a busy one for both students and their families.
 Submitting your FAFSA early can make life less stressful.
 This also gives you enough time to gather needed information (or ask for help if you get stuck).
 It’s a good idea to take advantage of this time now—before life gets bombarded with college application deadlines, special senior activities, and finals.

 4. Finish Your Financial Picture

 Once you know how much financial aid your family will receive, you can create a plan for the rest of your college student’s needs.
-Seeing the determined amount of aid might encourage you and your child to apply for more scholarships or set money aside for the next eight months.
+Seeing the determined amount of aid might encourage you and your student to apply for more scholarships or set money aside for the next eight months.
 You can also use this time to discover the amount of student loans your child will have to take out and search for the best loan options.